 - If the finance manager offers you a much better loan rate than the pre-approved one, fill out a credit application.

-- If anything is missing from the car or it needs any repairs, make sure you get in writing.
+- If anything is missing from the car or it needs any repairs, make sure you get it in writing.

 - If everything seems right and favorable, sign and get your keys.

 After a year or two, the insurance coverage is exhausted, and you have to pay the auto insurance separately.
 The amount depends on your previous track records, driving style, and other road safety guidelines.
 It might be possible that you have to pay a hefty insurance amount and that can disturb your monthly budget.
-It takes a lot of time and patience to negotiate your insurance provider for a better deal.
+It takes a lot of time and patience to negotiate with your insurance provider for a better deal.